 You may request one continuance in advance of your court date.
-Contact the court by phone at (816) 452-4539 or at check-in.
-All other requests for continuance must be before the judge on your assigned court date.
+Contact the court by phone at (816) 452-4539 (before the day of court.)
+Voicemail is not accepted.
+All other requests for continuance must be made with the judge on your assigned court date.

 Failure to Appear